alexmen656/app/README.md

 A modern Vue.js + Capacitor app for calorie tracking with AI-powered food recognition and barcode scanning.

+## Plan for new backend

+Download official open food facts json and import it in local postgres to get much much much faster responses 10ms vs 400ms-1,5s

 ## Features

 ### Home View